tkeskinturk/generational_imprints/README.md

-## Replication: Generational Imprinting: How Political Events Shape Cohorts
+## Generational Imprinting: How Political Events Shape Cohorts

-This repository provides the replication files for the paper, *Generational Imprinting: How Political Events Shape Cohorts.*

-The article is currently a working paper.
+This repository provides the replication files for the article, *Generational Imprinting: How Political Events Shape Cohorts.* The article is currently a working paper.

 Note that, due to GitHub file size limitations, the source data files are not stored in the `data` folder.